Yashwant Sinha: Janata Dal

-Sinha resigned from the Indian Administrative Service in 1984 and joined active politics as a member of the Janata Party.
+Sinha resigned from the Indian Administrative Service in 1984 and entered active politics as a member of the Janata Party.
 He was appointed All-India General secretary of the party in 1986 and was elected Member of the Rajya Sabha (Upper House of the Indian Parliament) in 1988.

 When the Janata Dal was formed in 1989, he was appointed General Secretary of the party.
 He worked as Minister of Finance from November 1990 to June 1991 in Chandra Shekhar's Cabinet.

 BJP

 He became the National Spokesperson of the BJP in June 1996.
 He was elected to Lok Sabha as a BJP candidate from Hazaribagh in 1998, 1999, and 2009.
-He was appointed finance minister in March 1998.
+He was appointed Finance Minister in March 1998.
 He was appointed Minister for External Affairs on 1 July 2002.
-In the Lok Sabha elections of 2004, he was defeated by Bhubneshwar Prasad Mehta of CPI.
-He re-entered the Parliament in 2005.
-On 13 June 2009, he resigned from the post of vice-president of BJP.
+In the 2004 Indian general election, he was defeated by Bhubneshwar Prasad Mehta of CPI.
+He re-entered the Parliament as a member of Rajya Sabha same year.
+On 13 June 2009, he resigned as vice-president of BJP.
 In 2018, he quit the BJP citing the "party's condition" and that "democracy in India is in great danger".

 In his autobiography Drohkaal ka Pathik, released in November 2013, former MP Pappu Yadav alleged that three MPs of his Indian Federal Democratic Party got money from the then finance minister Sinha, to join the NDA in 2001.

 Also there were allegations against Yashwant Sinha, that he was involved in the UTI scam.

 On 4 April 2017, Sinha was detained in Hazaribagh district along with BJP MLA Manish Jaiswal and 150 others after trying to hold a religious procession.
 On police stopping them, his supporters protested and allegedly threw stones at the police.

 TMC and 2022 presidential campaign

 On 13 March 2021, he joined TMC to fight against BJP just before the 2021 West Bengal Assembly Election.
 On 15 March 2021 he was appointed vice president of the Mamata Banerjee-led party.
-He was selected unanimously as the President Candidate of the Opposition for 2022 Presidential Election, making him the First AITC leader to be nominated for the President.
+He was selected unanimously as the President Candidate of the Opposition for 2022 Presidential Election, making him the First TMC leader to be nominated for the President.